Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Introduction

+The reader who is worried about errors in Lean has the option to forget it was ever mentioned, and just read the proofs, which are here presented in complete human-readable detail.

+{\em Acknowledgements}.
 Thanks to Thomas Forster for asking me (once a year for twenty years) about the strength of \INF.
 Thanks to Randall Holmes, Albert Visser, and Thomas Forster for many emails on this subject.
-Thanks to the creators of the proof assistant Lean \cite{LeanSystem}, which has enabled me to state with high confidence that there are no errors in this paper. \footnote{ Each proof in this paper has been formalized and checked for validity using the proof assistant Lean.
-However, the proofs presented in this paper are human-readable and as complete as a detailed human-readable proof needs to be. } Thanks to the users of Lean who helped me acquire sufficient expertise in using Lean by answering my questions, especially Mario Carneiro.
+Thanks to the creators of the proof assistant Lean~\cite{LeanSystem}, which has enabled me to state with high confidence that there are no errors in this paper.
+Thanks to the users of Lean who helped me acquire sufficient expertise in using Lean by answering my questions, especially Mario Carneiro.

-There are many lemmas in this paper, and the intention is that each of those lemmas is provable in \INF.
-Occasionally we state explicitly ``\INF\ proves'', but even when we do not, it is the case.
-An important reference for NF is Rosser's book \cite{rosser1953,rosser1978}. \footnote{ The two editions are identical except for the Appendices added to the second edition, one of which contains Rosser's proof of infinity.} We follow some of Rosser's notation, e.g., $\empty$ for the empty set, and $Nc(x)$ for the cardinal of $x$, $SC(x)$ for the class of subclasses of $x$ (the power set), $USC(x)$ for the class of unit subclasses (singletons) of $x$, $\V$ for the universe.

-But the logical apparatus of Rosser's system includes a Hilbert-style epsilon-operator, which is not compatible with an intuitionistic version, and also, we do not wish to assume the axiom of infinity, as that is what we are trying to prove.
-Since all of Rosser's results are obtained using classical logic, we must begin afresh, proving exactly what we need in a first-order intuitionistic system.